If you are seeking further assistance view our Contact Information.

 A liberal arts education is an ideal preparation for life and profession, encouraging students to pursue subsequent specialization within a framework of intellectual breadth and creativity.
 More than just training for today's occupations, however, the humanities and social sciences offer students the skills and flexibility they will need as they move on to careers and occupations not yet known or imagined.

 All in all, no individual, whether just out of high school or returning to college after being away for decades, can find a better course of study for the present and the future, for the personal and the professional, than one in the IU School of Liberal Arts.

 Who Should Use This Bulletin

-The 2010-2012 Bulletin of the School of Liberal Arts presents the degree requirements for all students admitted for fall semester 2010 through summer term 2012.
+The 2016-2017 Bulletin of the IU School of Liberal Arts presents the degree requirements for all students admitted for fall semester 2016 through summer term 2017.
 Students admitted to the School of Liberal Arts must satisfy degree requirements as described herein.
-Students accepted to the School of Liberal Arts prior to fall semester 2008 and continuously enrolled since then (excluding summer sessions) either may meet the school's requirements at the time they were initially accepted as a liberal arts major or they may elect the requirements as described below.
-Students who are not continuously enrolled or who take more than eight years of enrollment to complete their degrees should confer with the associate dean for student affairs in the school to determine the requirements applicable to their degrees.
+Students accepted to the School of Liberal Arts prior to fall semester 2008 and continuously enrolled since then (excluding summer sessions) either may meet the school's requirements at the time they were initially accepted as a liberal arts major or they may elect the requirements as described within this Bulletin.
+Students who are not continuously enrolled or who take more than eight years of enrollment to complete their degrees should confer with the Associate Dean for Student Affairs in the school to determine the requirements applicable to their degrees.